Back Where You Started

-"Back Where You Started" is a popular album track and the second (promotional only) single released in the United States by rock/soul singer Tina Turner, from her Platinum-certified Break Every Rule album.
+"Back Where You Started" is a popular album track by rock/soul singer Tina Turner, from her Platinum-certified Break Every Rule album.
+The song was released as a single in Canada only, and as a radio-promo disc in the United States.

 The song was written by Bryan Adams and Jim Vallance, and produced by Adams and Bob Clearmountain.
 It was the second collaboration between Turner and Adams, their first being the 1985 hit "It's Only Love".
-Although "Back Where You Started" was never released commercially as a single, it was a hit on the US Rock Chart and won Turner a Grammy Award for Best Rock Vocal Performance, Female in 1987.
+Although "Back Where You Started" was never released commercially as a single in the US, it was a hit on the Rock Chart and won Turner a Grammy Award for Best Rock Vocal Performance, Female in 1987.